haidaoxiaofei/sampa-public/_projects/smart-transportation.md

 <br>

-With the revolution of IoT and mobile networks techniques, we can access huge amount of data from the daily transportation in big cities, such as Beijing, Shanghai and Shenzhen.
-However, currently, we have not deeply utilize the advance of the rich data and novel mining/learning methods to overcome the shortcomes of the traditional transportation that has low efficiency and is short-sighted.
-This research theme aims at taking advantage of huge data collected by morden online dial-a-ride systems and the novel minng/learning methods to discover and predict the trends of travelers such that the efficiency of the public transportation and user experience can be improved.
+With the revolution of IoT and mobile networks techniques, we can access a huge amount of data from the daily transportation in big cities, such as Beijing, Shanghai and Shenzhen.
+However, currently, we have not deeply utilize the advantage of the rich data and novel mining/learning methods to overcome the shortcomes of the traditional transportation that are low efficient and short-sighted.
+This research theme aims at taking advantage of huge data collected by morden online dial-a-ride systems and the novel mining/learning methods to discover and predict the trends of travelers such that the efficiency of the public transportation and user experience can be improved.
 </br>